 Liquidity risk is the risk that the Company will encounter difficulty in raising the funds to meet the commitments associated with financial instruments that are settled by delivering cash or another financial asset.
 Liquidity risk may result from an inability to sell a financial asset quickly at close to its fair value.

-The Company has an established liquidity risk managements framework for managing its short-term, medium-term and long-term funding and liquidity management requirements.
+The Company has an established liquidity risk management framework for managing its short-term, medium-term and long-term funding and liquidity management requirements.
 The Company's exposure to liquidity risk arises primarily from mismatches of maturities of financial assets and liabilities.
 The Company manages the liquidity risk by maintaining adequate funds in the cash and cash equivalents.
-The Company also has adequate credit facilities agreed with banks to ensure that there is sufficient cash to meet all its normal operating commitment in a timely and cost-effective manner.
+The Company also has adequate credit facilities agreed with banks to ensure that there is sufficient cash to meet all its normal operating commitments in a timely and cost-effective manner.

 The liquidity position of the Company mentioned above, includes;